 - A. Each dose of semen must be clearly labelled with: - i.
 The name of the stallion: - ii.
 The time and date on which the semen was collected; - iii.
 The insemination dose per mare; - iv.
 The progressive motility of the semen; - v.
-The concentration of the (extended) semen. - B. Each and every consignment of semen being imported into the UK from within the EU must be accompanied by a completed intra-community trade certificate (INTRA), specifying the name of the stallion whose semen the certificate relates to and by an original, valid health certificate issued in the country of origin. - C. Each and every consignment of semen being imported into the UK from outside the EU must be accompanied by a completed Common Veterinary Entry Document (CVEDA) and by an original, valid health certificate issued in the country of origin. - D. It is an option to have a shipment of chilled semen tested by PCR if there is any doubt about its status.
+The concentration of the (extended) semen. - B. Each and every consignment of semen being imported into the UK from within the EU must be accompanied by an original, valid Intra Trade Health Certificate (ITHC), issued in the country of origin, specifying the name of the stallion whose semen the certificate relates to.
+In the case of chilled semen, electronic copies of the original ITHC may accompany the consignment so long as the original documentation follows.
+(These requirements will change following EU Exit) - C. Each and every consignment of semen being imported into the UK from outside the EU must be accompanied by a completed Common Veterinary Entry Document (CVEDA) and by an original, valid health certificate issued in the country of origin. - D. It is an option to have a shipment of chilled semen tested by PCR if there is any doubt about its status.
 Laboratories registered for testing by PCR are listed at www.beva.org.uk .
 This does not substitute for the correct paperwork accompanying the shipment, which will still be required.

 Use of artificial insemination is not permitted where the progeny is to be registered with the Weatherbys General Stud Book.
-However, disease spread via AI has the potential to impact on Thoroughbred breeding operations through Thoroughbred/non-Thoroughbred cross breeding.
+However, disease spread via Al has the potential to impact on Thoroughbred breeding operations through Thoroughbred/non-Thoroughbred cross breeding.